apiraino/apiraino.github.io/_posts/2019-08-17-rust-integration-tests-and-ci.md

 One more problem to solve.
 Like mentioned before, the integration test has no way to know or report a failure, it will always succeed.

-The only trace I have if something breaks is inspecting the server logging (notice the "nohu" when running the Rust server).
+The only trace I have if something breaks is inspecting the server logging (notice the "nohup" when running the Rust server).
 In future I'd like to integrate a serious logging facility in Rust that allows me to write a proper log file and log to syslog.

 In the meanwhile I'll just ... well ... grep through the logged stdout for a "BACKTRACE" or other markers :-)